CMU-Perceptual-Computing-Lab/openpose/doc/advanced/library_structure/library_add_new_module.md

-OpenPose Library - Steps to Add a New Module
+OpenPose - Steps to Add a New Module
 ====================================

 ## Developing Steps